-What Happens If Your Student Loans Are Cancelled?
+What Happens If Your Student Loans Are Canceled?

-If you qualify for cancellation of your student loans (also known as discharge), you may be able to:
+If you qualify for cancellation of your student loans, you might be able to:

 Cancellation of Student Loans Due to School Closure

 Many former students were lulled into taking out student loans to attend a school with glowing descriptions of future careers and high salaries, only to have the school deteriorate or close before they could finish the program.
-You can cancel a FFEL, Direct, or Perkins loan (including an NDSL loan) if you received any of the loan proceeds after January 1, 1986, as well as the portion of a consolidation loan used to pay off any of these loans if you were unable to complete the program because the school closed:
+You can cancel an FFEL, Direct, or Perkins loan if you received any of the loan proceeds after January 1, 1986, as well as the portion of a consolidation loan used to pay off any of these loans if you were unable to complete the program because the school closed: